Preadmission testing before your scheduled medical procedure is provided at three locations.

-You meet with a nurse during your appointment.
+You meet with a nurse during your preadmission testing appointment.
 You may also meet with a member of the anesthesiology team, a nurse practitioner, or a physician assistant.
-They ask you some questions about your health and your medical history.
+They ask you questions about your health and your medical history.
 You may be asked the same questions more than once—please understand that this is for your safety.

-Please arrive with any laboratory test results, echocardiogram (EKG) results, outside test results, and clearances obtained prior to your visit.
+Please arrive with any laboratory test results, echocardiogram (EKG) results, outside test results, and doctor’s clearances obtained prior to your visit.
 Getting necessary clearances as advised by your surgeon’s office prior to your appointment is important for a robust preadmission testing visit.